JoshuaSledden/Jigson/README.md

 #include <jigson.hpp>
 ```

-For detailed usage examples, please refer to the `examples` directory in this repository.## Examples
+For detailed usage examples, please refer to the `Examples` directory in this repository.## Examples

 The `examples` directory contains sample code demonstrating how to use Jigson for various JSON mapping scenarios.
 These examples include:1.
 Simple object mapping